Gdel-J/E-Commerce-Back-End/README.md

 ## Credits

-This application has been made by Gérard Del Vecchio during the UCF bootcamp program.
+This application has been made by Gérard Del Vecchio during the UCF bootcamp program,  a starter code was provided.